tangentyh/notes-of-tan/docs/backend/database.md

 1. B-tree variants — tbd
    <!-- TODO -->
-   - Copy-on-write B-Tree — immutable nodes
+   - Copy-on-write B-Tree — immutable nodes, a modified page is written to a different location, and a new version of the parent pages in the tree is created, pointing at the new location
    - Lazy B-Tree — reduce the number of I/O requests from subsequent same-node writes by buffering updates to nodes
      - example — WiredTiger
    - Flash Disk Tree (FD-Tree) — buffer updates in a small B-Tree; fractional cascading
    - Buzzword-Tree (Bw-Tree) — separate B-Tree nodes into several smaller parts that are written in an append-only manner
    - Cache-oblivious B-Tree — allow treating on-disk data structures in a way that is very similar to how we build in-memory ones
+   - fractal tree — borrows from LSM tree idea to reduce disk seeks

 1. Log-Structured Storage — immutable storage, append-only modification, records have to be reconstructed from multiple files
    - Log-Structured Merge Trees (LSM Trees) — append-only storage and merge reconciliation